JefferyMcCann/Trading-Bot/README.md

 3. needs to use volitilityL and volitilityH to create a trading stoploss
 4. figuring out a non crypto public market api and banking api.
 5. delete some comments that are just my thoughts on what I *might* do in v5
-6. after completely fixing all code convert it all to c++ and add api's